surfergrl/scallywags/user-intake.md

    - What motivates you to run this business, and what are your primary goals?
 Ha, I love dogs!
 Again I'll email it you.

 2. **Target Audience**
    - Who are your primary customers (e.g., working professionals, elderly pet owners)?
 9-5 workers.
+But this is a tough one really.
+   I would say I have quite a lot of enquiries, often word of mouth, from new potential customer who wants to research my services.
+I want them to have a good idea of what I do/offer before they call/email me with loads of questions.
+Then there are clients who want to book the initial meet&greet so they can come on boards.
+If they can see my schedule and book that that would be great, but they can't book walks till I've agreed them.
+I won't walk dogs I believe won't suit me and my pack!
+Then I have about ten regular clients at the moment.
+They email, message, call to book things it's a bit of a nightmare, I want them to be able to book things, cancel and change their own bookings so I'm not online for two hours a night sorting shit out.
    - Are there specific geographic areas you serve? – West and Central Bristol for walking.
 Surrounding areas for pet-sitting.
+But I can be really flexible.

 3. **Pricing Structure**
    - How do you charge for your services (e.g., hourly, flat fee per session)?
 From £15 for walking; from £30 per night for sitting.
-Other services depend on the details of the pet, time etc.
+Other services depend on the details of the pet, time etc. So I'd like to be able to take money for a bespoke package online.
    - Do you offer packages or discounts for recurring bookings?
-No.
+No. I don't need to discount.

 ---